 If you had U.S. Income: Federal Tax Return Documents

-Sprintax will generate your completed tax return documents, a 1040NR-EZ or the 1040NR depending on your personal situation, along with the 8843.
+Sprintax will generate your completed tax return documents, the 1040NR, along with the 8843.
 A tax return is a reconciliation between tax that has been withheld and tax that is owed--sometimes you get a refund and other times you may owe the government money to make up for the shortfall.

 1. Gather the documents you may need to use Sprintax